gammacray/gammacray.github.io/_posts/cutting-carrots.md

 # Cutting Carrots - Cutting Class - Cutting Myself

+My mom literally cowered in fear of her life when I was 12, for wanting to help her make supper.
+BREAKING NEWS - that was fucking traumatizing *for me*.
+I gotta fucking go there.

 I don't know if this one's gonna fly, but it might be neat to run this memory through and try to put it down.

 I vaguely remember this as the time I was 12 or 13, just after they started accusing me of being a hard drug addict and (not so) secretly fearing that I was a satanist murderer.